Installer & Inspector Classes

 Grade Level IV Certification

-Covers all onsite wastewater systems.
-To receive a Grade Level IV certification, you will need to complete the Installer Introduction class PLUS 6 hours of continuing education.
-For 6-hour class dates and locations, click here.
+To receive a Grade Level IV certification, you will need to complete the Advance to GL IV class and pass Grade Level IV exam.

 Inspector Certification